Cut Costs, Not Corners: Smarter Energy for Smarter Business

 In this webinar we were joined by sustainable tourism accreditation provider, Green Tourism, who provided an insight into net zero, greenhouse gases and managing your businesses’ carbon footprint.
 We learnt what the emissions are and where they arise in your business, how to calculate your carbon footprint and where and how you can reduce your emissions.

-Did you know that 71% of travelers want to make more effort in 2023 to travel more sustainably, according to Booking.com’s 2022 Sustainable Travel Report?
+Did you know that 71% of travellers want to make more effort in 2023 to travel more sustainably, according to Booking.com’s 2022 Sustainable Travel Report?

 With increasing numbers of visitors making sustainability a critical part of their buying decision, it is important to consider what you can do to offer the sustainable experience that visitors are seeking.
 In addition, many of the steps that you may take to help protect our planet, can also help you reduce your business costs.